swisspol/Go-Bridge/README.md

 This sample Xcode project demonstrates how to build Go code for OS X / iPhone / iOS Simulator executables, as well as calling to and from Go.

+*This project installs its own local version of Go 1.5 and does not use or modify in any way any prior Go installation.*

 Getting Started
 ===============